 If you are already a person who has a consistent mindfulness practice and are interested in finding out how you can help young people learn Mindfulness here are your next steps:

 San Francisco Education Fund hosts Mindfulness Curriculum Trainings for MASF two times throughout the school year to study the Mindful Arts in the Classroom curriculum.
 Once volunteers have gone thru the training and fingerprinting and clearance, volunteers will either assist, co-teach, or teach their own mindfulness classes at school site near your home or office (dependent on school interest and availability).
 Trainees’ comfort level and the discretion of the Coordinator will decide volunteer placement.

 Winter 2020 Training: TBD.

-To put your name on a list to attend one of the FREE upcoming 3-hour trainings and information session contact Andrew Nance Mindful Arts San Francisco's Program Director at firstname.lastname@example.org or call 415-819-3766
+For any questions regarding one of the FREE upcoming 3-hour trainings or for more information contact Andrew Nance Mindful Arts San Francisco's Program Director at firstname.lastname@example.org or call 415-819-3766

 Training Location: SF Education Fund, 2730 Bryant St. 2nd Flr.
 (Btwn.
 25th & 26th Sts).